liquid4teur/Vagrant/README.md

 >vagrant suspend

-You can shutdown your VM forcefully with the command:
+You can shutdown your VM gracefully with the command (after that, you can restart it at any time wi):

 >vagrant halt